melar09/EvolutionMod/readme.md

 ###How to Install
-After you download the mod please place the folder inside the zip into your "mods" file.
-Once complete please rename that to just "EvolutionMod" removing the "-" and everything after that.
+After you download the mod please place the folder "EvolutionMod" inside the zip into your "mods" file.

 ###Status